Top Jewish Symbols and Their Meaning - Shop Israel

 What is the Hamsa?

-The Hamsa (חמסה) is a hand-shaped amulet, often with an eye in the center, believed to provide protection against the Evil Eye (Ayin Hara) and bring blessings.
-It is also called the Hand of Miriam, referring to the sister of Moses and Aaron.
+The hamsa is a hand-shaped amulet, often shown with an eye at its center, worn or displayed for protection against the "evil eye" (ayin hara) and to invite blessing.
+In Jewish tradition it is also called the Hand of Miriam, after the sister of Moses and Aaron.

 Historical Context